lamps-wg/kyber-certificates/draft-turner-lamps-nist-pqc-kem-certificates.md

 for these algorithms (TODO insert reference).

-This document specifies the use of the Candidate TBD1 algorithms in X.509 public key certifiates, see {{!RFC5280}}.
+This document specifies the use of the Candidate TBD1 algorithms in X.509 public key certifiates, see [RFC5280].
 It also specifies private key encoding.
 An ASN.1 module is included for reference purposes.

-These certificates could be used as Issuers in CMS where the public key is used to encapsulate a shared secret used to derive a symmetric key used to encrypt content in CMS
+These certificates could be used as Issuers in CMS where the public key is used to encapsulate a shared secret used to derive a symmetric key used to encrypt content in CMS {{?I-D.perret-prat-lamps-cms-pq-kem}}.
-\[EDNOTE: Add reference draft-perret-prat-lamps-cms-pq-kem\].
-To be used in TLS, these certificates could only be used as end-entity identity certificates and would require significant updates to the protocol
+To be used in TLS, these certificates could only be used as end-entity identity certificates and would require significant updates to the protocol {{?I-D.celi-wiggers-tls-authkem}}.
-\[EDNOTE: Add reference draft-celi-wiggers-tls-authkem\].

 # Conventions and Definitions